Berg River: Course

 It flows into the Atlantic Oceans near Velddrif on the south side of St Helena Bay.

 History

 The first known European record of the Berg River was made by bailiff Abraham Gabbema in 1657 when Dutch Governor Jan van Riebeeck sent him to trade with the Khoikhoi for meat for the settlement at the Cape.
 Gabbema named the river the ‘Groot Berg Rivier’.
 In years to follow many of van Riebeeck's men relied on the river waters and followed its winding course as they ventured northwards.
-Despite Gabbema's visit, the Berg Catchment was not developed until Governor Simon van der Stel’s time (1679–1699), prior to which settlement was limited to the Peninsula.
+Despite Gabbema's visit, the Berg Catchment was not developed until Governor Simon van der Stel’s time (1679–1699), before which settlement was limited to the Peninsula.
 Governor van der Stel visited the area with the first free burghers, and prompted by the Berg River’s fertility and beauty, he established the first European settlements at Paarl and in the Drakenstein valley in 1687.
-Wellington, Franschhoek and Tulbagh were established shortly after this as the farmlands expanded.
+Wellington, Franschhoek, and Tulbagh were established shortly after this as the farmlands expanded.